 Our conductor Lloyd Buck studied at the Royal College of Music in London, and later at the Royal Northern College of Music in Manchester, where he graduated with distinction under the tutelage of Paul Janes.

-Lloyd says, “Whilst I intend to uphold the tradition of singing some of the great choral masterpieces, I aim to continue broadening the Choir’s repertoire with new works by both well-known and less familiar composers.
-However, it will all be fun to sing!
-If you’ve ever enjoyed singing (or been inspired by Gareth Malone!), do give the Choir a try.
-Everyone is very friendly and will make you feel immediately welcome”.
+Lloyd says, “Whilst I intend to uphold the tradition of singing some of the great choral masterpieces, I aim to continue broadening the Choir’s repertoire with new works by both familiar and less familiar composers.
+However, I guarantee it will all be fun to sing!
+If you’ve ever enjoyed singing, do come and give the Choir a try.
+The members are all very friendly and will make you feel immediately welcome”.